open-cluster-management-io/community/CONTRIBUTOR_LADDER.md

     * May give commands to CI/CD automation
     * Entitled to vote in the [TODO: appropriate election]
     * Can be added to GitHub teams in the Open Cluster Management org
-    * Can recommend other contributors to become Org Member
+    * Can recommend other contributors to become Org Members

 The process for a Contributor to become an Organization Member is as follows: